guidok91/spark-structured-streaming-kafka/README.md

 ```

-You can also open a separate console and produce more events to the topic.
+You can also open a separate console, produce more events to the topic and verify that the app processes them in real-time.